jeanyves7/twitter-data-analysis/README.md

 and we will update the ongoing_Search table so we can keep track of the engine name and the query that are being performed.
 In the end we will rearrange everything to the way it was just before the start of the search.

+### Environment Variables

+The application expects a connection string for Amazon Redshift to be provided via the `REDSHIFT_URL` environment variable.
+Set this variable to a valid SQLAlchemy connection URI before running the analysis scripts.